Jamesvasanth21/Apache-Superset-0.35.2/README.md

      - Windows 10 SDK (10.0.18362.0)

 # Requirements and Environment Set-Up
+The below steps are used to setup the environment

 1. Open Command Prompt in Administrator Mode move to C:\
 2. Check whether your python installation contains pip package and It should be above version 20.0.2.
 Check version by using following cmd
     ```